michax/webpack-chunk-compare/README.md

 * **--a-name:** Set name to be used for 'a' changes.
 * **--a-name:** Set name to be used for 'b' changes.
 * **--verbose:** Print more details (including module details)
+* **--child-index:** Show only child with given index.
+By default all children are processed.
+* **--lose-matching:** Looselly match children, instead of exact entrypoints matching.
+Usefull when we know that children project chunk definition changed.
+By default exact entrypoints matching is used.